Aliases for S1PR1 Gene

 S1PR1 (Sphingosine-1-Phosphate Receptor 1) is a Protein Coding gene.
+Diseases associated with S1PR1 include autoimmune encephalitis.
 Among its related pathways are Signaling by GPCR and NF-KappaB Family Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and sphingolipid binding.
+GO annotations related to this gene include G-protein coupled receptor activity and sphingosine-1-phosphate receptor activity.
 An important paralog of this gene is LPAR1.

 UniProtKB/Swiss-Prot for S1PR1 Gene